jacob-moses/jacob-moses.github.io/cv.md

 Postdoctoral Fellow
 Institute of the History of Medicine
 Center for Medical Humanities & Social Medicine
 Johns Hopkins School of Medicine
-Supervisor: Jeremy A. Greene

 ### Education
 **Harvard University**, Cambridge, MA \	Nov.
 2020